 - Gets stuck and can’t navigate around or over obstacles

-- Less interested in petting, interactions, greeting people or other dogs, etc.
+- Less interested in petting, interactions, greeting people or familiar pets, etc.

 - Needs constant contact, becomes overdependent and clingy

-- Explores less and responds less to things going on around him
+- Explores less and responds less to things going on around her

 - Eats less

 - Seems restless or agitated